pforret/blog.splashing/_topic/city/taipei.md

 ---
 # Taipei

-Taipei (, officially Taipei City, is the capital and a special municipality of Taiwan.
+Taipei (, officially Taipei City, is the capital and a special municipality of the Republic of  China .
 Located in Northern Taiwan, Taipei City is an enclave of the municipality of New Taipei City that  sits about 25 km  southwest of the northern port city of Keelung.
 Most of the city rests on the Taipei Basin, an ancient lakebed.
-The basin is bounded by the relatively narrow valleys of the Keelung and Xindian rivers, which join to form the Tamsui River along the city's western border.The city of Taipei is home to an estimated population of 2,646,204, forming the core part of the Taipei–Keelung metropolitan area, which includes the nearby cities of New Taipei and Keelung with a population of 7,047,559, the 40th most-populous urban area in the world—roughly one-third of Taiwanese citizens live in the metro district.
-The name Taipei can refer either to the whole metropolitan area or just the city itself.
+The basin is bounded by the relatively narrow valleys of the Keelung and Xindian rivers, which join  to form the Tamsui River along the city's western border.The city of Taipei is home to an estimated  population of 2,646,204, forming the core part of the Taipei–Keelung metropolitan area, also known  as Greater Taipei, which includes the nearby cities of New Taipei and Keelung with a population of  7,047,559, the 40th most-populous urban area in the world—roughly one-third of Taiwanese citizens  live in the metro areas.
+The name Taipei can refer either to the whole metropolitan area or just the municipality alone.

 ## Unsplash photos